-Several portraits of monarchs and their consorts from Georgian times to the present-day line the walls of the Gallery.
+Portraits of monarchs and their consorts from Georgian times to the present-day line the walls of the Gallery.

 Beside the doorways and the bay window are the ‘Warrior Kings and Queens’: four pairs of gilded stone statues of monarchs such as Alfred the Great, Richard I, Henry V and Elizabeth I.

-The walls of the Gallery are decorated by two enormous paintings by Daniel Maclise depicting significant moments from the Napoleonic Wars; the death of Horatio Nelson and the meeting of the Duke of Wellington and Field Marshall Blücher prior to the final defeat of Napoleon.
+Two enormous paintings by Daniel Maclise depict significant moments from the Napoleonic Wars: the death of Horatio Nelson at Trafalgar and the meeting of the Duke of Wellington and Field Marshall Blücher prior to the final defeat of Napoleon at Waterloo.

 Trials, receptions and addresses

-A number of trials were conducted in the Royal Gallery during the early 20th century, such as the trial of Earl Russell in 1901 on the charge of bigamy, and the trial of Lord de Clifford by his peers in 1935.
+The Royal Gallery saw several peers stand trial during the early 20th century, including Earl Russell in 1901 on the charge of bigamy and Lord de Clifford in 1935 for ‘motor manslaughter’.

-Addresses from both Houses of Parliament were presented to George V on 19 November 1918 on the signing of the armistice, and to George VI on 17 May and 21 August 1945 upon the conclusion of the wars in Europe and the Pacific.
+Both Houses of Parliament presented addresses to George V on 19 November 1918 after the signing of the armistice, and to George VI on 17 May and 21 August 1945 upon the conclusion of the wars in Europe and the Pacific.

-The Royal Gallery has also been used for receptions for visiting foreign statesmen and dignitaries such as Haile Selassie, the Emperor of Ethiopia in 1954 and Nikita Krushchev of the Soviet Union in 1956.
+The Royal Gallery has hosted receptions for visiting foreign statesmen and dignitaries such as Haile Selassie, the Emperor of Ethiopia in 1954 and Nikita Krushchev of the Soviet Union in 1956.

 US Presidents Ronald Reagan and Bill Clinton addressed both Houses here, and it was where Kofi Annan marked the bicentenary of the abolition of the slave trade in 2007 in a speech to Members of the Lords and the Commons.
 German Chancellor Angela Merkel and King Felipe VI of Spain have also addressed parliamentarians in this space.